vvzen/vscode-foxdot/README.md

 ## Requirements

-FoxDot must be installed in the current active python environment (the one you can see in the lower left corner, in this case, the "algomusic" environment)
+FoxDot must be installed in the current active python environment (the one you can see in the lower left corner, in this case, the "algomusic" environment).

 ![images/python_env.png](images/python_env.png)